Spencer Steer Preview, Player Props: Reds vs. Giants

-On Monday, Spencer Steer (.361 slugging percentage in past 10 games, with no home runs) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Kyle Harrison.
-First pitch is at 9:45 PM ET.
+Spencer Steer -- with a slugging percentage of .351 in his past 10 games (including zero home runs) -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.

 Spencer Steer Game Info & Props vs. the Giants